badsectorlabs/ludus/docs/docs/templates.md

 ...
 ```

-## Creating Templates for Ludus
+## Creating Your Own Templates for Ludus

 Templates in Ludus must contain certain variables to function correctly.
-To create a new template, copy an existing working template and modify it as necessary.
+To create a new template, copy an [existing working template](https://gitlab.com/badsectorlabs/ludus/-/tree/main/templates) and modify it as necessary.
 Templates for different Linux flavors and Windows are provided.
 While macOS VMs are supported by Ludus, their automated templating is not (see [Non-Automated OS Template Builds](#non-automated-os-template-builds)).